prorohit/ed_tech_streamlit/README.md

 # Ed Tech App
-## This is the coding excesise of python project and streamlit implementation
+## This is the coding exercise of python project and streamlit implementation

 In this application we have covered the below modules as per the requirement of the excercise